H-AN/HanZombieRiotS2/README.md

 }
 ```

-Note: ZombieScale currently has issues and is not recommended.
+Note: ZombieScale currently has issues This function is temporarily unavailable.